 Security Deposits in North Dakota

-- Penalty if Not Returned on Time – North Dakota landlords who wrongfully withhold all or part of a tenant’s security deposit may be subject to monetary penalties as high as 3 times the original deposit’s value.
+- Penalty if Not Returned on Time – If a North Dakota landlord wrongfully withholds a security deposit, then they may be required to pay up to 3 times the deposit’s value.

 Lease Termination in North Dakota